Skip to main content

 • config in the config directory

-• SQLite, DuckDB, and blob data in the data directory
+• configured SQLite, DuckDB, and blob data in the data directory

 • embedding downloads and dashboard bundle assets in the cache directory

-• daemon runtime metadata and scratch files in the state directory
+• daemon runtime metadata and runtime SQLite in the state directory

 Agent And Hook Integration